Smartsheet Candidate Privacy Notice

 General Business Operations.
 Where necessary to the administration of our general business, accounting, recordkeeping, employment, and legal functions.

 Special Note Regarding European Union Applicants.
-For the personal data from the European Union that we process, the relevant legal bases for such processing under the General Data Protection Regulation ((EU) 2016/679) (and local implementing laws of EU member states) include: (i) our legitimate business interests*; (ii) with your consent; (iii) compliance with law; and (iv) to establish, defend, or protect our legal interests.
+For personal data from the European Union that we process, the relevant legal bases for such processing under the General Data Protection Regulation ((EU) 2016/679) (and local implementing laws of EU member states) include: (i) our legitimate business interests*; (ii) with your consent; (iii) compliance with law; and (iv) to establish, defend, or protect our legal interests.
 These bases do not limit or modify the obligations, rights, and requirements under the privacy laws of non-EU jurisdictions.

-*For the personal data from the EU, the processing is in our legitimate interests, which are not overridden by your interests and fundamental rights.
+- *For personal data from the EU, the processing is in our legitimate interests, which are not overridden by your interests and fundamental rights.
 Marketing to EU data subjects is done only with opt-in consent.

 How We Share Personal Data

 To Our Service Providers.
 We use third party service providers to process your personal data to assist us in business and technical operations.
 Smartsheet has data processing agreements with such service providers limiting their use of and access to personal data to specific purposes.
 They provide services relating, but not limited to performing services on our behalf and only in accordance with our instructions, or to comply with legal requirements.
+For internship opportunities we may also use a third party service provider to facilitate and manage the relationship between you and Smartsheet.

 To Affiliates.
 We may share your personal data with our affiliates for employment opportunities and positions.

 As Required by Law.
 We release information about you if we believe we must do so to comply with the law or a subpoena, bankruptcy proceeding, or similar legal process.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+For internship opportunities we may also be required to share your personal information with relevant educational entities to comply with applicable law (including labor laws) and regulations.

 To Protect Rights.
 We may disclose information about you, such as your name and contact information, to enforce our agreements with you or to protect the rights and safety of Smartsheet, our customers and users, and the general public, or as evidence in litigation in which we are involved.

 In a Business Transaction.
 If Smartsheet is involved in a merger, acquisition, or sale of all or a portion of its assets, your information may be transferred to the acquiring entity as part of the transaction (provided that we inform the buyer it must use your personal data only for the purposes disclosed in this notice), and may also be reviewed as part of the due diligence review for the transaction (e.g.,we may need to provide a list of all customer accounts and payment histories).
+We may also disclose your personal information we collect and receive about you to providers, advisors, accountants, attorneys, and other third parties worldwide to the extent reasonably necessary to proceed with the negotiation or completion of a merger, acquisition, financing, public offering of securities, reorganization, or sale of all or a portion of our assets.